-John is an attorney with Koprince Law LLC.
 John’s practice spans the breadth of federal procurement law, from dispute resolution to transactional matters.
 He has worked on matters before SBA’s Office of Hearing and Appeals, the Government Accountability Office, the Armed Services Board of Contract Appeals, and the Civilian Board of Contract Appeals.
 In addition, he has assisted clients with, among other things, joint venture agreements, teaming agreements, mentor-protégé agreements, and subcontracts.

 Before joining the firm, John practiced business litigation at a national law firm in Kansas City, Missouri.
 There, he honed his advocacy skills by drafting appellate briefs in multiple courts of appeals; drafting numerous dispositive and other motions in state and federal courts; and assisting in bench and jury trials.
 In addition, he became a specialist in researching and analyzing complex issues under state and federal law.
 In tandem with a detail-oriented mindset, John draws on this experience daily to formulate pragmatic solutions for clients.